premchander-revature/interviewquestions/SDLC/SDLC.md

 <blockquote>

-- During the daily scrum, each scrim team member answers the following three questions:
+- During the daily scrum, each scrum team member answers the following three questions:
   - What did you do yesterday?
   - What will you do today?
   - Are there any impediments in your way?